Rodent Pest Control | Types, Control Guide, Prevention, and Products

 • △Environmental safety: Safe and reliable mousetrap, non-toxic...

-3. As far as rodenticides go, the d-CON refillable bait stations are highly recommended.
-It is effective for eliminating large populations of rats, mice, and other rodents.
+3. As far as rodenticides go, the d-CON refillable bait stations is highly recommended.
+It is effective in eliminating large populations of rats, mice, and other rodents.

 d-CON Refillable Corner Fit Mouse Bait Station, 1 Trap + 18 Bait Refills